-Dirt Rich, a movie with a large focus on biochar, is now available for viewing FREE for one week!
+Dirt Rich, a movie with a large focus on biochar, is available for viewing online.
 As much of the world is spending time indoors while “flattening the curve”, here is a movie to watch for those with the luxury to do so.
 (David Morell of Sonoma Ecology Center and Josiah Hunt of Pacific Biochar Benefit Corporation are part of this documentary style movie).

 “Ice on Fire” Screening in Sonoma August 26th

 Sonoma Ecology Center, Redwood Forest Foundation Present ‘Ice on Fire’ at Sebastiani Theatre.

 An HBO documentary on climate change SOLUTIONS produced and narrated by Leonardo DiCaprio in partnership with Tree Media Group has sparked interest and conversation since its debut at Cannes Film Festival earlier this year.
 Now the film – and the conversation – is coming to Sonoma as Sonoma Ecology Center and the Redwood Forest Foundation, Inc. (RFFI) proudly present “Ice on Fire” at the Sebastiani Theatre on Aug.
 26.